kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 gracefully leave the node without a timeout.
 [Pod Selection](#pod-selection) would ensure that user workloads are terminated first and critical pods are terminated last.

 By default, all user workloads will be asked to terminate at once.
-The Evacuation API ensures that an evacuator is selected or an eviction API is called.
+The EvictionRequest API ensures that an interceptor is selected or an eviction API is called.
 This should result in a fast start of a pod termination.
 NodeMaintenance could then be used even by spot instances.

 The NodeMaintenance object should survive kubelet restarts, and the kubelet would always know if